paritytech/substrate-api-sidecar/README.md

 retrieved from the node.
 Sidecar affords environment variables which allow the user to specify an absolute path to a JSON file that contains type definitions in the corresponding formats.
 Consult polkadot-js/api for more info on the type formats (see `RegisteredTypes`).

-**N.B** Types set from environment variables will override the corresponding types pulled from
-@polkadot/apps-config.

 - `SAS_SUBSTRATE_TYPES_BUNDLE`: a bundle of types with versioning info, type aliases, derives, and rpc definitions.
 Format: `OverrideBundleType` (see [`typesBundle`](https://github.com/polkadot-js/api/blob/21039dec1fcad36061a96bf5526248c5fab38780/packages/types/src/types/registry.ts#L72)).
 - `SAS_SUBSTRATE_TYPES_CHAIN`: type definitions keyed by `chainName`.
 Format: `Record<string, RegistryTypes>` (see [`typesChain`](https://github.com/polkadot-js/api/blob/21039dec1fcad36061a96bf5526248c5fab38780/packages/types/src/types/registry.ts#L76)).